Tensor-based computation of metastable and coherent sets: Numerical Examples

 with $ A = \sqrt{3} $, $ B = \sqrt{2} $, and $ C = 1 $.
 The system is defined on the torus, i.e., $ 0 \le z_i \le 2 \pi $ for $ i = 1, 2, 3 $, see~\cite{FP09} for details.
 We define the lag time to be $ \tau = 5 $ and sample $ 25^3 $ test points $ x_i $ uniformly in $ [0, 2 \pi]^3 $.
 In order to compute the corresponding points $ y_i $, we use a standard Runge--Kutta integrator with variable step size.
-Thus, $ X, Y \in \R^{3 \times 15625} $.
-Using a coordinate-major decomposition comprising ten Gaussian functions with variance $1$ in each dimension (resulting in $1000$ three-dimensional Gaussians on an equidistant grid), we apply AMUSEt for tensor-based CCA as described in Section~\ref{sec: AMUSEt CCA}.
-Here, we use scikit-image in order to extract isosurfaces from the computed eigenfunctions.
+Using a coordinate-major decomposition comprising ten Gaussian functions with variance $1$ in each dimension, we arrive at a tensor space $\mathbb{V} = \mathbb{W}$ spanned by $1000$ three-dimensional Gaussians on an equidistant grid.
+Since $\rho_0 \neq \rho_1$, we are interested in eigenpairs of the projected forward-backward operator $\widehat{\mathcal{F}}_\tau(\mathbb{V, \mathbb{V}})$.
+We apply AMUSEt as described in Section~\ref{subsec:amuset}, and we use scikit-image in order to extract isosurfaces from the computed eigenfunctions.
 The coherent sets shown in Figure~\ref{fig: ABC} are consistent with the results presented in \cite{BK17:coherent}.